ailadson/FunFrame/README.md

 # FunFrame

-A lightweight web server app framework that I built.
+A lightweight web server app framework.
 Its primary purpose was to help me excercise my knowledge, so if you find this, don't use it for production :-D

 ## Features